JPEG – JPEG JFIF File Format¶

 This metadata tag can be used as creation options.

 While decoding, libjpeg has resiliency towards some errors in the JPEG datastream and will try to recover from them as much of possible.
-Starting with GDAL 1.11.2, such errors will be reported as GDAL Warnings, but can optionally be considered as true Errors by setting the GDAL_ERROR_ON_LIBJPEG_WARNING configuration option to TRUE.
+Such errors will be reported as GDAL Warnings, but can optionally be considered as true Errors by setting the GDAL_ERROR_ON_LIBJPEG_WARNING configuration option to TRUE.

 WORLDFILE=YES: Force the generation of an associated ESRI world file (with the extension .wld).